OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:1

-Now David built houses for himself in the city of David;
+David constructed houses for himself in the city of David;
-and he prepared a place for the ark of God,
+and he made ready a place for the ark of God,

-> and pitched a tent for it.
+> and set up a tent for it.

 ---

 ## 1 Chronicles 15:2

-Then David said,
+Then David declared,

-> “No one is to carry the ark of God except the Levites,
+> “No one is to transport the ark of God except the Levites,
-> for the Lord chose them to carry the ark of the Lord
+> for the Lord has chosen them to bear the ark of the Lord
-> and to serve Him forever.”
+> and to serve Him perpetually.”

 ---

 ## 1 Chronicles 15:3

-And David assembled all Israel at Jerusalem
+David gathered all Israel at Jerusalem
-to bring up the ark of the Lord to its place which he had prepared for it.
+to bring up the ark of the Lord to the location he had prepared for it.

 ---

 ## 1 Chronicles 15:4

-David called together the sons of Aaron and the Levites:
+David summoned the sons of Aaron and the Levites:

 ---